DavidPrecopia/NodeJS_REST_API_Practice/README.md

 Modules and exporting them
 * Appears to be similar to libraries, or extension functions in Kotlin.
-* When I typed `const express = required(‘express’)` I’m creating a variable for the Express module/library.
+* When I typed `const express = required(‘express’)` I’m creating a variable for the Express package.
 * With `modules.exports = app`, I am enabling other files to access the `app.js` module/file.

 ## **[Lesson 3: Adding More Routes to the API](https://www.youtube.com/watch?v=FV1Ugv1Temg&list=PL55RiY5tL51q4D-B63KBnygU6opNPFk_q&index=3)**